Dynamics of axion-neutral pseudoscalar mixing: Summary of results, conclusions, and further questions

 \begin{itemize} \item{ A misaligned axion condensate \emph{induces} a macroscopic condensate of the neutral pion thereby confirming a conjecture in ref.\cite{shuyangcs}.
 The pion condensate exhibits evolution on a long and a short time scale akin to the $K^0-\overline{K}^0$ in vacuum, this induced pion condensate survives on time scales much longer than the pion lifetime and eventually decays on the much longer axion-like time scale.
 This phenomenon is reminiscent of the ``purification'' into a long-lived Kaon state in the $K^0-\overline{K}^0$ system, albeit with important differences because the axion-neutral pion system features a large mass difference in the absence of mixing, thereby suppressing interference effects.}

 \item{On time scales much longer than the pion lifetime, the neutral pion condensate is proportional to the macroscopic condensate of the Chern-Simons density found in ref.\cite{shuyangcs}, confirming another conjecture in this reference.
 Taken together, these results indicate that a misaligned axion condensate does induce a macroscopic neutral pion condensate after the QCD phase transition.
-If the lightest up and down quarks were massless, this condensate would imply chiral symmetry breaking, hence the axion ``seeds'' chiral symmetry breaking in QCD as a consequence of its indirect mixing with the neutral pion via the U(1) anomaly. }
+If the lightest up and down quarks were massless, this condensate would imply chiral symmetry breaking, hence the axion ``seeds'' chiral symmetry breaking in QCD as a consequence of its indirect mixing with the neutral pion via the U(1) anomaly.
+While the amplitude of the induced pion condensate is small, being proportional to the axion-photon coupling, the instability associated with the chiral phase transition in QCD will amplify this small seed. }

 \item{Another important consequence of mixing, is that the effective field theory obtained upon tracing out the bath degrees of freedom \emph{must} include kinetic mixing terms with higher derivative operators.
 This is a consequence of the non-renormalizability of the effective field theory, and manifest in ultraviolet divergences in the zero temperature contribution of the one loop self-energies which are quadratic and \emph{quartic} in the four momenta.}